abonander/rust-what-now/README.md

 Are you new to Rust?
 Have you finished [The Rust Programming Language][trpl] and/or [Rust by Example][rbe] and found yourself asking, "Well, **what now**?"
 You've come to the right place.

 It may not feel like it, but you probably have a good enough grasp of Rust now to venture out on your own.
-You could start your own project of some sort, or find an existing one to contribute to.
-The Rust ecosystem has something for everyone.
-It all depends on what you're interested in.
+Check out one of the following sections for ideas on what to do next.

 ####[Ideas for a First Rust Project](ideas/first.md)